The Gaussian free-field as a stream function: asymptotics of effective diffusivity in infra-red cut-off: Estimate of the approximation error

 which by (\ref{ao34bis}) yields

 and constitutes the dominant term.
-The last term in (\ref{ao65}) is estimated by the triangle inequality w.~r.~t.~$\mathbb{E}^\frac{1}{2}|\cdot|^2$, using the martingale structure, the isotropy (\ref{orthogonality}), and by H\"older's and Jensen's inequality in probability, yielding
+The last term in (\ref{ao65}) is estimated by the triangle inequality with respect to $\mathbb{E}^\frac{1}{2}|\cdot|^2$, using the martingale structure, the isotropy (\ref{orthogonality}), and by H\"older's and Jensen's inequality in probability, yielding

 Once more by Gaussianity, this improves to (after squaring the estimate)

 which by (\ref{ao37}), (\ref{ao34bis}), (\ref{ao54}), (\ref{ao64}), and (\ref{as17bis}) yields

 Inserting the estimates (\ref{ao85}) and (\ref{ao68}) into the identity (\ref{ao65}) yields because of $M\gg 1$